ngkengwooi/desktop-config/README.md

 ## Convenience scripts

-The convenience scripts can be used to quickly set up Ansible on a new computer.
+The convenience scripts can be used to quickly set up Ansible on a new computer and then use that to pull in the configurations.
 Simply execute the following commands in the terminal and wait:

 Fedora for home: